tonketonky/mighty-looper/README.md

 # Mighty Looper

-Mighty Looper project is an attempt to build low-cost 2-channel multi-track audio looping machine that allows to operate within 2 individual loop phrases (verse/chorus).
+Mighty Looper project is an attempt to build an open source, portable, low-cost, 2-channel, multi-track audio looping machine that allows to operate within 2 individual loop phrases (verse/chorus).
 The looper is supposed to be used in a single person performance with multiple instruments.